zuiderkwast/oaht/README.md

 Notes
 -----

 The library is implemented as a single header file and all functions are declared `static inline`.
-This is much more readable and maintailable than macros while being almost as generic.
 Generics is done by defining configuration macros prior to including the header file.
-The macros are described in a section below.
+It is possible to create multiple types of hashtables by including `oaht.h` multiple times, using different prefixes for the names.
+These macros are described in a section below.

 The hashtable relies on two special values for keys: `OAHT_EMPTY_KEY` and `OAHT_DELETED_KEY`.
 These macro may be defined to any values of the key type and cannot be inserted into the hashtable.
 If `OAHT_EMPTY_KEY` is represented as a repeated byte value, you should also define `OAHT_EMPTY_KEY_BYTE` to this byte value to enable an optimization that uses memset to clear the memory of new hashtables.